jkru3/digital-garden/content/index.md

 - TODO (✨🌈*funemployed*🌈✨)
 - previously worked two technical internships
 - was a restaurant server and bartender for 6 years
-- going way back… i used to lifeguard (I know CPR 😉)
+- going way back… i used to lifeguard (I know CPR)
 - [resume](https://jkru3.github.io/resumes/pdfs/SWE_JosephKrueger_Resume.pdf)

 your thoughts don’t define you.
 All my writings here are just a snapshot of who i am